Welcome to today's edition of the Rush 24-7 podcast.

 There is an actual effort underway to find out what happened.

-That effort has been underway since the night of the event, last September.
+That effort has been underway since the night of the event last September.

-And our interest in what really happened has been intensified by virtue of the number of lies we've been told.
+Serious people have wanted to know what really happened, and our interest in what really happened has been intensified by virtue of the number of lies we've been told.

 And we have been lied to constantly.